bakerb845/cvm/README.md

     2. [CMake](https://cmake.org/) v3.10 or greater.
     3. [Boost](https://www.boost.org/)
     3. A lot of RAM.
 Worst case is this program will about 10-15 Gb of RAM.
 It's a big model.
-    4.  [pybind11](https://github.com/pybind/pybind11) and Python3 for creating a Python interface.
+    4. Optionally, [pybind11](https://github.com/pybind/pybind11) and Python3 for creating a Python interface.

 # Download the Software